 Court of Protection cases involve making decisions about the rights of vulnerable adults who do not have capacity under the Mental Health Act 2005 to make those decisions for themselves.
 These can either be welfare decisions or decisions about financial matters.

 These cases often involve family members, local authorities, healthcare bodies and the Official Solicitor, as well as the vulnerable adult themselves.
 The court can appoint deputies to make future decisions in the best interests of those who lack capacity to do so themselves.

 Welfare decisions include:

 These cases require great sensitivity as well as expert and committed advocacy.
 At Pump Court we have extensive experience of protecting the rights of vulnerable adults and children through the Court of Protection and related proceedings within the High Court.

-Headed by Leslie Samuels QC and Jennifer Lee, our Court of Protection team consists of a core group of barristers with expertise in this field, and includes a Deputy High Court Judge with authorisation to sit in the Court of Protection, Recorders, and Deputy District Judges.
+Headed by Leslie Samuels KC and Jennifer Lee, our Court of Protection team consists of a core group of barristers with expertise in this field, and includes a Deputy High Court Judge with authorisation to sit in the Court of Protection, Recorders, and Deputy District Judges.
 Several of our team members have also worked in-house for local authorities dealing with adult social care and Court of Protection matters.